Frequently Asked Questions

 What if I need to arrive earlier or later than the start date of my Residence Agreement?

 Once you have accepted an academic session booking, you may, if you wish apply for a separate Early Arrival accommodation contract.
-Accommodation is normally available from the Monday preceeding the main Arrival Weekend (Monday 1 September 2014).
+Accommodation is normally available from the Monday preceding the main Arrival Weekend (Monday 1 September 2014).
 If your term time accommodation is not available, an alternative room can be arranged for the early arrival period.
 If you plan to arrive later, please remember that fees are payable from the start date given in your Licence Agreement.
 Please keep the Residences office informed if you intend to arrive late.

 I have received my offer of accommodation, but am unsure whether University accommodation will suit my requirements.
 Should I accept the agreement?